dev-lucid/container/README.md

 # Container

-A data container that implements the PSR-11 interface, plus a few extra features:
+A data container that implements the PSR-11 interface, plus quite a few extra features:

-* You can lock / unlock indexes
+* You can lock / unlock indexes.
+Locking an index makes it read-only, until unlocked
-* You can require indexes to implement interfaces (which also requires them to be objects)
+* You can require indexes to implement interfaces (which also requires them to be objects).
+Attempting to set an index to any value that is not an object that implements the required interface will throw an exception
 * You can store / retrieve arrays correctly
 * You can return DateTime objects and set which formats your container can try to convert from
-* You can decorate the container to allow an area of your code to use the same set/get API, but have the indexes be automatically prefixed inside one master container.
 * You can access indexes via __call. ->get will be called, and the method name will be used as the index to return
+* You can register constructors instead of instances, and use the container to instantiate new objects.
+Parameters for the class's __construct function can be assigned in a number of ways, such as:
+   * using fixed values (ex: always pass smtp.gmail.com to parameter named '$smtp_host')
+   * using container values (ex: look in the container for an index named 'smtp-host' when a constructor has a parameter named '$smtp_host')
+* Supports Delegate functionality proposed by the container interop: https://github.com/container-interop/container-interop/blob/master/docs/Delegate-lookup.md
+* A related class is included in this project (PrefixDecorator) that can decorate an existing container so as to allow an area of your code to use the same set/get API, but have the indexes be automatically prefixed inside one master container.
 * Container implements ArrayAccess, Iterator, and Countable

 I wrote this class for several purposes:

 * To act as a front end to $\_COOKIE, $\_SESSION, $\_REQUEST, and a config array while providing a consistent API for retrieving indexes as particular types
 * To ease writing unit tests that were previously using $\_COOKIE, $\_SESSION, $\_REQUEST, etc so that they could use a mocked up container that was stored in the same location instead and use the same API.
+* As a way of exploring framework approaches using a pure view of containers as  dependency injectors versus service locators (I think this container could function as either).

 There are 6 functions for getting your data out:

-* ->get($id), which performs no type casting at all
+* ->get($id), which performs no type casting at all.
+This is based on PSR-11's ContainerInterface (https://github.com/container-interop/container-interop/blob/master/docs/ContainerInterface.md)
 * ->string(string $id, string $defaultValue), which calls strval on the data first
 * ->int($id, int $defaultValue), which calls intval on the data first
 * ->float($id float $defaultValue), which calls floatval on the data first